owlike/genson/website/Documentation/UserGuide.md

  - the class in which the property is declared.

 This can become really handy if you want to apply some custom Converters based on such criteria.
+The {% highlight java nowrap %}@JsonConverter{% endhighlight %} and {% highlight java nowrap %}@JsonDateFormat{% endhighlight %}
-The @JsonConverter and @JsonDateFormat support have been implemented using Contextual Factories.
+support have been implemented using Contextual Factories.